isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Week 1 Fri 9 Jan</p>
+<p>9 Jan (Week 1 Fri)</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Dismissal Time is at 1:30 pm, except for two classes (1L, 1M).</p>
-<p><strong>Classes 1L and 1M will stay back for ICT induction from 2 pm to 3 pm</strong>.
+<p><strong>Classes 1L and 1M will stay back for ICT induction from 2 pm - 3 pm</strong>.
-(Students will need to get their own lunch at the canteen from 1:30 pm to 2 pm)</p>
+(Students will need to get their own lunch at the canteen from 1:30 pm
+- 2 pm)</p>
 </td>
 </tr>
 </tbody>
 </table>
 <p><strong>Recess Timing and Snack Break</strong>
 </p>
-<p>The Lower Secondary levels will have their recess from 11 am to 11:30
+<p>The Lower Secondary levels will have their recess from 11 am - 11:30 am
-am daily.</p>
+daily.</p>
 <p>They will have a 5-min snack break in class at 1 pm daily, except for
 Thursdays and Fridays which are shorter days.
-The intent of the snack break is to allow students to have a light snack that can provide them with an energy boost and help them to be better focused in class.
-The snack should be small, healthy, and easily consumed within 5 minutes, without leaving a mess.</p>
+The intent of the snack break is to provide students with a light, healthy energy boost to help them stay focused in class.
+The snack should be small, nutritious, and easily consumed within 5 minutes, without creating a mess.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>